dexhorthy/kots/hack/airgap_bundle/end_to_end_gcp_example.md

 #### Final Workstation Setup

-Now, let's very our docker client on the workstation and make sure we have kubectl access properly configured before we do the full installation.
-We'll do by ssh'ing the workstation via the jump box
+Now, let's verify our docker client on the workstation and make sure we have kubectl access properly configured before we do the full installation.
+We'll do this by ssh'ing the workstation via the jump box

 ###### Docker